 The five major personality types are conceived to be Conscientiousness, Extroversion, Openness, Agreeableness, and Neuroticism.

-The Big 5 test is largely considered the most accurate as it allows for grey areas and soft edges to the confines which when dealing with complex issues is key.
+The Big Five test is largely considered the most accurate as it allows for grey areas and soft edges, which, when dealing with complex issues, is key.